dalaing/cofun/blog/posts/pairing_and_io.md

 pairEffect' p s c = pairEffect p (fmap morphL s) (hoistFreeT morphM c)
 ```

+For now, I'll assume we're using the same monad stack for our effects for the DSL and the interpeter.

 ### Updating the console example ###

-We'll split the console example so that the client takes care of the parsing, and the interpreter takes care of printing the results.
+To show off our new `pairEffect`, We'll split the console example so that the client takes care of the parsing and the interpreter takes care of printing the results.

 This begins with a new `consoleAdder`:
 ```haskell